Aditya-dom/kitecopytrader/demo/readme-documentation-backup.md

 ```

 **First run checklist:**
-- ✅ Paper trading mode should be enabled
+- SUCCESS: Paper trading mode should be enabled
-- ✅ Verify all account connections
+- SUCCESS: Verify all account connections
-- ✅ Monitor logs for any errors
+- SUCCESS: Monitor logs for any errors
-- ✅ Test with small position sizes
+- SUCCESS: Test with small position sizes

 ---